Alpn4something/OG-Discord/README.md

 </div>

 # What is OG-Discord
 OG-Discord is a fork of VGUIcord discord theme by Domitorii.
 OG-Discord development started as a project to restore Discord 1.6 former glory by adding new classes to its code, but grown into something bigger.
-As of now, its a 2k+ lines of code fork with a lot of additions and discord debloating features inside.
+As of now, it's a 2k+ lines of code fork with a lot of additions and discord debloating features inside.
 Only downside being that all of these features cant be turned off.
-Theme is made not only for personal use, so i'll be maintaining it a fine amount of time.
+Theme is made not only for personal use, so I'll be maintaining it a fine amount of time.
 Report glitches :)

 # So...
 What changed?
-It's quite hard to pin down what exactly did i change (everything?
+It's quite hard to pin down what exactly did I change (everything?
 600 lines in D. 1.6 VS OG-D's 2300+ lines), so here's a comparison between Discord 1.6 (old codebase), OG-Discord (this fork) and VGUIcord (new codebase).
 <details>
   <summary><h3>Discord 1.6 VS OG-Discord VS VGUIcord</h3></summary>